Southampton-RSG-Training/intro-to-hpc/episodes/4_programmatic_parallelism.md

 ::::::::::::::::::::::::::::::::::::: callout

-## Painters analogy
+## Painting a room

 Parallel computing means dividing a job into tasks that can run at the same time.
 Imagine painting four walls in a room.
 The problem is painting the room.
 The four tasks are painting each wall.
 The tasks are independent—you do not need to finish one wall before starting another.

 If there is only one painter, they must work on one wall at a time.
 The work is concurrent but not parallel.
 With two or more painters, walls can be painted at the same time—this is parallel work.